dbafromthecold/IntroToPartitioning/PITCHME.md

 ### Drawbacks

-Requires management of partitions and filegroups Specialist operations can be blocked by DML operations Foreign keys referencing partitioned table will prevent switch operations Performance of queries not referencing the partitioning key will be affected
+Requires management of partitions and filegroups <br>
+Specialist operations can be blocked by DML operations <br>
+Foreign keys referencing partitioned table will prevent switch operations <br>
+Performance of queries not referencing the partitioning key will be affected

 ---